browserengineering/book/book/styles.md

 Now, in a browser, we always have to think about handling errors.
 Sometimes a web page author makes a mistake; sometimes our browser doesn't support a feature some other browser does.
-So we should skip property-value pairs that don't parse, but keep the ones that do.
+So we should skip property–value pairs that don't parse, but keep the ones that do.

 We can skip things with this little function; it stops at any one of a set of characters and returns that character (or `None` if it was